TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-create-standalone.md

 ## **Recommended Steps**

 We apologize for the inconvenience.
 Try creating the VM again as the issue might have been temporary and there now could be sufficient resources for the allocation.
 If that doesn't work, consider choosing another VM size that is currently available in your region.
-If you are using an older VM product, consider newer versions.
+If you are using an older VM product, consider newer versions.<br>

-To search and browse the virtual machines by region, choose `virtual machines` in an interactive query that Azure provides [here](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines).
+To search and browse the virtual machines by region, choose `virtual machines` in an interactive query that Azure provides [here](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines).<br>

 ## **Recommended Documents**